andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 1. <a href="#download-models">Use the Model Downloader to download suitable models.</a>
 2. <a href="#convert-models-to-intermediate-representation">Convert the models with the Model Optimizer.</a>
-3. <a href="download-media">Download media files to run inference on.</a>
+3. <a href="#download-media">Download media files to run inference on.</a>
-4. <a href="run-">Run inferance on the Image Classification Sample and Security Barrier Camera Demo application and see the results</a>.
+4. <a href="#run-">Run inferance on the Image Classification Sample and Security Barrier Camera Demo application and see the results</a>.

 Each demo and code sample is a separate application, but they use the same behavior and commponents.
 The code samples and demo applications are: